JackMead/AgentDiscoveries-CIA/README.md

 ## Backend Tests
 To run the server side unit tests in intelliJ, right click on the `AgentDiscoveries-Backend/src/test/java` folder and then choose `Run 'All Tests'`.
 From the command line, use `mvn test`.

+Unit test files should be named ending with "Test.java", whilst end-to-end tests should have a "IT.java" name ending (since the system views them as integration tests).

 ## Frontend Tests
 To run the front-end unit tests, from command line navigate to `AgentDiscoveries-Frontend` and then run npm test.